-"All Shook Up" - Mt 28:1-10 - Easter Sunday, 2011
+"Am I Ever Glad To See You!" - Mt 28:1-10 - Easter Sunday, 2017

-Those of you who have been paying attention may have noticed that I have departed from my usual practice of preaching on John's account of the Resurrection this morning.
-Instead I thought I would accept the challenge of preaching from Matthew's version.
+I suspect that most preachers would on this Easter Sunday base their message on John's account of the Resurrection.
+However, I prefer the challenge of preaching from Matthew's version.
 I say "challenge" because Matthew's account differs in so many details from John's, and where John's version is somewhat soft and full of deep pastoral emotion, Matthew's version seems somehow more abrupt, less gentle.
-I am glad I have taken up this challenge because in my research I have discovered not only some significant similarities between the two accounts, but also a detail that caused me to burst out laughing in Matthew's account.
+I am glad I have taken up this challenge because in my research I have discovered not only some significant similarities between the two accounts, but also a detail that I found greatly amusing in Matthew's account.

 To begin, the two accounts do start out with some agreement, namely that it was early on the day after the Sabbath, which was considered the first day of the week.
 Since the Sabbath to which they refer was on Saturday - still observed by the Jewish faith today - then the day upon which the events described took place was what we know and observe as Sunday.
-Right off the bat though we run into the first discrepancy and that is that John's account only mentions Mary.
+But immediately though we run into the first discrepancy and that is that John's account only mentions a single Mary.
 Matthew covers the bases with Mary Magdelene - and the "other" Mary, both of whom are involved in what develops.

-A second major difference results from the fact that in John's account the women discover that the rock had been rolled away when they arrived; according to Matthew the women seem to have been present when the angel of the Lord "rolled back the stone and sat on it."
-The roles of the angels are different in the two accounts as well - in John's version the two angels sitting in the tomb ask Mary why she is weeping, but in Matthew's the angel tells the women that Jesus "has been raised ... come, see the place where he lay" and gave them further instructions to tell the disciples to go to Galilee.
+A second somewhat larger difference results from the fact that in John's account the women discover that the rock had been rolled away before they arrived; according to Matthew the women seem to have been present when the angel of the Lord "rolled back the stone and sat on it."
+The roles of angels are different in the two accounts as well - in John's version the two angels sitting in the tomb ask Mary why she is weeping, but in Matthew's the angel tells the women that Jesus "has been raised ... come, see the place where he lay" and gave them further instructions to tell the disciples to go to Galilee.

-But one of the greatest differences, and the one that caused me to laugh, was the difference between how Jesus talked to the women in the two accounts.
-John quotes Jesus speaking in a way that is so typical of John's gospel - Jesus goes on about "I am ascending to my Father and your Father, to my God and your God."
-But in Matthew's account Jesus greets the women in an absolutely wonderful way.
+But one of the greatest differences, and indeed the one that caused me to laugh, was the difference between how Jesus talked to the women in the two accounts.
+John quotes Jesus speaking in a way that is so typical of the somewhat flowery style of John's gospel - Jesus goes on and on about "I am ascending to my Father and your Father, to my God and your God."
+But in sharp contrast in Matthew's account Jesus greets the women in an absolutely wonderful way.
 The RSV translates Jesus' greeting - the Greek word "xairete" - as "Hail!"
+The Latin equivalent is of course, "Ave!", leading to the famous "Ave, Maria!"
 The NRSV translates it "Greetings!"
 The King James, "all hail!"
 But there are other ways that are perhaps even better to translate that word.
 The root of the word is the verb, "rejoice, be glad!" and that would have been not only a legitimate way for Jesus to have greeted the women but a wondrous affirmation of the meaning of the resurrection event as well.
-When the word is used as a greeting it carries all of the wonderful connotations of other friendly salutations, such as "Welcome!", or even "'Morning! (complete with wonderful images of the fish-tank opening to the Monty Python movie The Meaning of Life)" It is even quite reasonable to hear in that greeting the legitimate translation, "Am I ever glad to see you!"
+When the word is used as a greeting it carries all of the wonderful connotations of other friendly salutations, such as "Welcome!", or even " ' Morning! (complete with wonderful images of the fish-tank opening to the Monty Python movie The Meaning of Life)" I am particularly delighted that we can even quite reasonably hear in that greeting the legitimate translation, "Am I ever glad to see you!"